Siddharth-Tech23/Netflix-Clone/README.md

 # 🎥 Netflix Clone 🎬

-A simple, responsive, and visually appealing **Netflix homepage clone** built using **HTML** and **CSS**.
+A simple, responsive, and visually appealing **Netflix Homepage clone** built using **HTML** and **CSS**.
 This project mimics the landing page UI of Netflix and is a great practice project for beginner frontend developers to improve layout and styling skills.

 ---